BETLOPAGU/Algorithms/README.md

 # Algorithms

-Do not forget the way of compiling "javac name.java"
+Do not forget the way of compiling "javac name.java" and to smile. uwu